 - 1. The fuel filter is a spin on type.
 Remove by turning anti-clockwise when viewed from below. - 2.
-Replace the fuel filter cartridge every 750 hours or every 2 years.
-See fig. 2g. - 3.
-Apply fuel oil thinly over the gasket and tighten into position hand tight. - 4.
-Bleed as detailed see initial start up. - Check for leaks. - 6.
+Replace the fuel filter cartridge every 750 hours.
+See fig. 2g. - Apply fuel oil thinly over the gasket and tighten into position hand tight. - 4.
+Bleed as detailed see initial start up.

+- 5. Check for leaks. - 6.
 Do not get fuel on the flexible mounts.